aditya-an1l/convex/COMMIT_MESSAGE_GUIDELINES.md

 chore: Bump version in pyproject.toml
 ```

----
+## 🧪 Tips for Better Commits

+✅ Do:

+-   Make each commit purposeful and atomic

+-   Write clear summaries and helpful bodies

+-   Reference relevant issues (`Closes #<put-issue-number-here>`)

+🚫 Don’t:

+-   Write vague messages like “fix stuff” or “changes”

+-   Mix unrelated changes in a single commit

+-   Use past tense in the summary

-## 🧩 Custom Tags
+## 🧩 Custom Types

-If your team introduces new commit types, document and **add them to this list**.
-Submit a PR to update this file so others can follow the standard.
+If your team adds new commit types, document them here and submit a PR to update this guide.